-a) support an appropriate mix of uses across an area, and within larger scale sites, to minimise the number and length of journeys needed for employment, shopping, leisure, education and other activities."
-As there is very little local employment in this area so commuting to places of work creates traffic jams during peak times; not everyone travels by train, there is a large proposed housing allocation for the Blythe area, the proposals do not conform to this Policy.
+As there is very little local employment in this area, commuting to places of work creates traffic jams during peak times; not everyone travels by train, there is a large proposed housing allocation for the Blythe area, the proposals do not conform to this Policy.

-3. Green Belt
+4. Green Belt

 The Government has consistently and recently committed to protecting the Green Belt and stated that the single issue of unmet housing demand is unlikely to outweigh harm to the Green Belt.
 Green Belt is only to be released as a last resort, after the planning authority has demonstrated that it has examined fully all reasonable options for meeting their identified development requirements.
-And the impact is to be off-set by compensatory measures.
+In addition, the impact is to be off-set by compensatory measures.